 *tba movie squad review of How to Train Your Dragon – The Hidden World

-Welcome, fair reader, to our brand-new project: the *tba movie squad – a group of motivated critics who sacrifice their precious time for your cinematic education and watch freshly released films and many more to create fine pieces of reviews such as this one (without spoilers, because we’re not that kind of shetty).
+Welcome, fair reader, to our brand-new project: the *tba movie squad – a group of motivated critics who sacrifice their precious time for your cinematic education and watch freshly released films and many more to create fine pieces of reviews such as this one (without spoilers – alright, minimal spoilers – because we’re not that kind of shetty).
 You might ask yourself at this point: why am I reading this and what’s in it for me?
 Good questions!
 Our ultimate goal is to steer you in the right direction (not One Direction) (Maria’s Note: but there’s only One Direction 😉): Either directly to the ticket counter or far, far away from it.
 Let’s dive right in!

 “HTTYD3 touches on love, loss, responsibility, forgiveness and respect.” – Fluffball98 (stans bearded Hiccup)

-Another viewer who wants to remain nameless commented: “Teaching kids that they can only have a happy ending if they end up in a relationship.
-Despite its wholesome spirit, it praised the notion of “true happiness can only be achieved by finding a partner” and since this is a *tba review: why not spice it up with a wee bit of social criticism?
+Another viewer who wants to remain nameless did not appreciate that the film is “teaching kids that they can only have a happy ending if they end up in a relationship.
+Despite its wholesome spirit, it praised the notion of ‘true happiness can only be achieved by finding a partner’ and since this is a *tba review: why not spice it up with a wee bit of social criticism?
 I think it’s creepy that our brains are already infiltrated as kids by this construct of not being able to have a happy ending if you’re single.
-If you want to follow up on this brilliant idea, watch Daniel Sloss’s show “Jigsaw” on Netflix.”
+If you want to follow up on this brilliant idea, watch Daniel Sloss’s show Jigsaw on Netflix.”

 Would you watch it again?

 jigglypuff420: “Considering that I’m not doing too well mentally, I was sad it was over.”